This package provides a low-level library that performs static analysis of Dart code. It is useful for tool integration and embedding.

 End-users should use the dartanalyzer command-line tool to analyze their Dart code.

 Integrators that want to add Dart support to their editor should use the Dart Analysis Server.
 The Analysis Server API Specification is available.
 If you are adding Dart support to an editor or IDE, please let us know by emailing our list.

-dartanalyzer and Dart Analysis Server can be configured with an
+dartanalyzer and Dart Analysis Server can be configured with either an

-.analysis_options file is deprecated).
+.analysis_options file.
 This YAML file can control which files and paths are analyzed, which lints are applied, and more.

 If you are embedding the analyzer library in your project, you are responsible for finding the analysis options file, parsing it, and configuring the analyzer.

 The analysis options file should live at the root of your project (for example, next to your

 pubspec.yaml).
 Different embedders of analyzer, such as